theonlywilll/fe15routeswap/README.md

 1. Grab your folder with the patched files.

-2. Rename it "Data" if it is not named that way.
+2. Rename it "Data" if it's not named that way.

 3. You will need to have luma3DS installed in your 3DS.